zeronetworks/BloodHound-Tools/README.md

 Simulate ransomware-like infection in your dataset.

 ## DBCreator
-Simulate BloodHound dataset, along with "Open" network access edges.
+Simulate BloodHound dataset, along with "Open" network access edges and unpatched vulnerabilities information.

 ## CustomQueries
 A list of common queries that reflect the network dimension, if it is integrated into the dataset.